 Common Room established a base in Whiteknights in 1963, after the students in Whiteknights Park House moved to the new Whiteknights Hall.
 Whiteknights Park House was renamed Park House to "avoid confusion" with the new administration building.
 The old gates for the former Whiteknights Park House were demolished to make way for the College of Estate Management building; a picture of the gates drawn by one of the members, Margaret Fuller, was donated to Common Room and still hangs in the bar.

-The appointment in 1965 of Jean Carter as the first permanent part-time Secretary of the SCR, greatly assisted its activities and scope (and among other things meant Senior Stewards were less likely to overlook the necessity of obtaining bar licenses).
-Mrs Carter has now served the SCR, with distinction, for nearly fifty years.
+The appointment in 1965 of Jean Carter, as the first permanent part-time Secretary of the SCR, greatly assisted its activities and scope (and among other things meant Senior Stewards were less likely to overlook the necessity of obtaining bar licenses).
+Mrs Carter served the SCR, with distinction, for fifty years and retired in 2015.
+A replacement part-time Secretary was appointed and Charlene McGroarty now supports the SCR.

-The SCR facilities at Park House underwent refurbishment and re-organisation from 31st August 2010 to 31 January 2011.
+The SCR facilities at Park House underwent refurbishment and re-organisation from 31 August 2010 to 31 January 2011.
 The redecorated Park House bar and dining room area was re-named 'Eat and Drink'.
-Access was extended to include all staff members (in addition to SCR members) and a new waitress-serviced restaurant, "Blandfords", was opened.
+Access was extended to include all staff members (in addition to SCR members) and a new waitress-serviced restaurant, Blandfords, was opened.
 The SCR lounge and SCR meetings room on the first floor (next to the SCR office) were redecorated.
-One room is now the 'SCR newspaper lounge' with daily newspapers and magazines, together with Tassimo coffee and tea; and the other is the 'SCR meetings room' which is equipped with a data projector and lap-top.
+One room is now the 'SCR newspaper lounge' with daily newspapers and magazines, together with Tassimo coffee and tea; and the other is the 'SCR meetings room' which is equipped with a data projector.
 Wi-Fi internet connection also became available within both rooms.

 The SCR facilities on the first floor of Park House continue to offer members a relaxed environment for social and interdisciplinary discussion, with catering and bar facilities both at lunch and in the evening provided on the ground floor by Eat and Drink, and the SCR wine shop open to members at lunch time.
 The newspaper lounge remains a favourite quiet meeting place for many, while the meetings room is well used by a wide range of groups on a bookable basis.

-The SCR maintains a full and varied social programme that includes formal events (Christmas, Summer and Burns Night dinners), fireworks night, theatre trips, country walks, pub quizzes, whiskey and wine tastings, and foreign-food nights.
+The SCR maintains a full and varied social programme that includes formal events (Christmas, Summer and Burns Night dinners), fireworks events, theatre trips, country walks, pub quizzes, whisky and wine tastings, and international food evenings.
 The SCR committee (Senior Steward, Junior Steward, Wine Stewards, Honorary Treasurer, Social Steward, Newspaper Steward and Lay members) meet once per term to consider SCR operation.
 In addition, the SCR holds an open meeting for its members twice per year.
-Members of SCR pay a small subscription of roughly £3.50 per month (heavily discounted in the first year of membership), which is good value for the pleasure and ambience provided by SCR events and facilities.
+Members of SCR pay a small subscription (currently £3.70 per month) which is good value for the pleasure and ambience provided by SCR events and facilities.
 Few other Universities in the UK are fortunate enough to have retained their SCRs.
 Members are encouraged to invite guests/visitors to accompany them when participating in SCR events and enjoying SCR facilities.

-The SCR remains a vibrant and active 'social club' for all University staff members as well as for retired staff.
+The SCR celebrated its 120 year anniversary in 2017 and remains a vibrant and active 'social club' for all University staff members as well as for retired staff.
 We look forward to maintaining our traditions and continuing to offer a valuable service to our members by remaining at the heart of the University community.